gcallah/work/chaps/intro.md

 Gene Callahan, New York University

-The genesis for this project was reading the material on work from Karl Löwith’s *From Hegel to Nietzsche* and being struck by how divergent the views of work were even on one continent (and mostly from one country!) during the course of one century.
+The genesis for this project was reading the material on work from Karl Löwith's *From Hegel to Nietzsche* and being struck by how divergent the views of work were even on one continent (and mostly from one country!) during the course of one century.
 I gradually began